abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 ### Serialize Process

-abapGit determines which objects need to be serialized based on the SAP package assigned to a repository (including subpackages unless "Ignore subpackages" is selected in the repository settings).
+abapGit determines which objects need to be serialized based on the SAP package assigned to a repository (including sub-packages unless "Ignore sub-packages" is selected in the repository settings).
 The list of objects is then sorted by package, object type, and object name.

 If a sufficient number of work processes is available, abapGit will activate objects in parallel (unless "Disable Parallel Processing" is selected in the repository settings).